NinjaBearStudioTech/Documentation/Writerside/topics/input/input_handling/ipt_input_handlers.md

 > There is some confusion about the usage of `Cast` and when it should be used or avoided.
 Casting might be an issue
 > when you cast into something that might not be loaded into memory, since the `Cast` command will load it.
 >
-> If you don't know if or when the target object will naturally load, or just need reusable functions on, then you are
+> If you don't know if or when the target object will naturally load, or just need reusable functions without relying on
-> better off using an **interface**.
-However, if you are certain that the object will be loaded, such as your Player
+> a specific class, then using an **interface** is the best option.
+However, if you are certain that the object will be
-> Blueprint, then casting is not a problem.
+> loaded, such as your Player Blueprint, then casting is not a problem.
 {style="note"}

 <tabs group="sample" >